RobertoGlz/robertoglz.github.io/_pages/about.md

 Research Interests
 ======
-I consider myself a Development Economist and I like to dig into Applied Microeconomics as well as Causal Inference & Applied Microeconometrics methods.
+I consider myself a Development Economist.
-My research agenda is perhaps not very well defined as of now but, in general, I am concerned with development topics and econometric methods for applied research.
+My research agenda is perhaps not very well defined as of now but, in general, I am concerned with development topics and econometric methods for applied research and causal inference.

 Within my webpage you can find my [CV](https://robertoglz.github.io/files/gonzalezroberto_cv.pdf), [Research](https://robertoglz.github.io/research) and [Teaching materials](https://robertoglz.github.io/teaching).